 He hails from Onicha-Ukwu in Aniocha North Local Government Area of Delta State, South-South Nigeria.

 He isn’t the only offspring of the presumably proud Mr. Dominic, for out of the five products of his loins, two are eminent.

 He, (Elumelu) is a renowned banker and Billionaire, and his brother, Ndudi Elumelu, a former member of the federal house of representatives.

 Although pinched information is available about his primary education, his stint at the Ambrose Ali University, Ekpoma is no longer news as he bagged a degree in Economics from the former Bendel State University.

 He has a Masters’s Degree in economics from the University of Lagos and further puffed up his academic credentials with a degree from the prestigious Harvard Business School in an advanced management program.

 From what started as a basic fulfillment of the mandatory one-year youth service scheme demanded of every Nigerian graduate, Elumelu rose up the ladder in the banking sector to the big shot he is today.

 While serving as a corps member in Union Bank in early 1985, it would have seemed starry-eyed of him to have led a groundbreaking merger in the banking industry, well, that was actually the case.

 Elumelu, years after serving his country, spearheaded a renaissance in the banking world that led to the acquisition of the United Bank for Africa (UBA) in 2005.

 After being handed the leadership baton of UBA, he championed the intercontinental relevance of the bank, delocalizing it from a primitive Nigerian bank to one of the leading banks at the African regional level.

-At the moment, the bank could answer present to the banking roll call of 19 African nations.
+At the moment, the bank could answer and present the banking roll call of 19 African nations.

 Elumelu would later take a bow as chairman of UBA in 2010 and level up his portfolio with the birth of Heir Holdings, his own business conglomerate in 2011.

-Subsequently, Heir holdings acquired a major stake in the Transcorp group, a business conglomerate with prime interest in hospitality, agri-business, real estate, and energy.
+Subsequently, Heir holdings acquired a major stake in the Transcorp group, a business conglomerate with a prime interest in hospitality, agri-business, real estate, and energy.

 He was made Chairman of the Transnational Corporation of Nigeria (Transcorp) after becoming a major shareholder.